FBI Transform in Gevrey Classes and Anosov Flows: FBI transform on compact manifolds

 Our first result, which is an extension of claims (1.10)-(1.12) in \cite{Sjostrand-96-convex-obstacle}, is the following (its proof may be found in \S \ref{subsec:inversion}).
 It is not clear \emph{a priori} that the composition of an analytic FBI transform and an adjoint analytic FBI transform makes sense, we will see in Proposition \ref{prop:regularite-decay-s=1} how to define this composition. \begin{theorem} There exists an analytic FBI transform $T$, and $h_0,R_0>0$ such that for $0<h<h_0$, the composition $T^\ast T$ makes sense and is the identity operator on $(E^{1,R_0})'$. \end{theorem}

 The space $(E^{1,R_0})'$ that appears in Theorem \ref{thm:existence-good-transform} is defined precisely in \S \ref{sec:appendix-Gevrey-regularity}.
 This is a space of hyperfunctions that may be understood loosely as ``the dual of the space of real-analytic functions with radius of convergence larger than $\frac{1}{R_0}$''.
 The difference with the transform in \cite{Sjostrand-96-convex-obstacle} is that our transform is globally analytic instead of only near the diagonal, so that it acts on $(E^{1,R_0})'$ instead of just usual distributions.
+Notice that we will in fact prove that $T^* T$ is well-defined as an operator from $(E^{1,R_0})'$ to $(E^{1,R_1})'$ for some $R_1 < R_0$, and it would then be more precise to say that $T^* T$ is the injection between these spaces.

 We will from now on take $T$ to be an analytic FBI transform given by Theorem \ref{thm:existence-good-transform}, and denote $S=T^\ast$.
 Since its kernel has a holomorphic extension to a complex neighbourhood of $M\times T^\ast M$, for some hyperfunction $u$, it makes sense to consider holomorphic extensions of $Tu$ to $\p{T^* M}_{\epsilon_0}$.
 We will prove (Proposition \ref{prop:M-vers-Lambda}) that if $u$ is $\G^s$ for some $s\geq 1$, when $\alpha$ is at distance $\lesssim C^{-1} h^{1-1/s}\langle|\alpha|\rangle^{1/s}$ from $T^\ast M$, with $C>0$ depending on $u$,